pankajrajdeo/Courses/Context Engineering/AmbientAgents.md

 * **Human oversight** balances safety and autonomy.
 * **Memory turns an assistant into a personalized agent**.
 * The repo’s principles apply to **any agentic system** beyond email.

----

-Would you like me to create a **condensed one-page “cheat sheet”** version of these notes for quick revision, in addition to this detailed guide?